Look What You Made Me Do: Critical reception

 Maura Johnston of The Guardian wrote a negative review of the song, faulting the "sloppy" lyrics and blaming Swift for not giving a clear context in the lyrics.
-Lindsay Zoladz of The Ringer said, "Unleashed on a deeply confused public late Thursday night, the song is a strange collage of retro reference points: mid-aughts Gossip Girl placement pop, the soundtrack to Disney's live-action Maleficent, and — yes, really — Right Said Fred's 'I'm Too Sexy', except devoid of the self-effacing humor and wit.
+Lindsay Zoladz of The Ringer said, "Unleashed on a deeply confused public late Thursday night, the song is a strange collage of retro reference points: mid-aughts Gossip Girl placement pop, the soundtrack to Disney's live-action Maleficent, and — yes, really — Right Said Fred's "I'm Too Sexy", except devoid of the self-effacing humor and wit.
 Yes, the new Taylor Swift song just made me compliment Right Said Fred."
-Brittany Spanos of Rolling Stone believed that the song marked a continuation of the feud between Swift and rapper Kanye West; the latter had previously name-dropped Swift in his song "Famous" by using the line, "I feel like me and Taylor might still have sex / Why? / I made that bitch famous".
 The single was noted as being darker and angrier than what Swift had done before.
 Meaghan Garvey from Pitchfork referred to it in a review as "a hardcore self-own" track.

-In 2019, Slant listed "Look What You Made Me Do" as one of the 100 singles that defined the 2010s decade.
+Retrospective reviews have considered "Look What You Made Me Do" a career-defining song for Swift.
+In 2019, Slant Magazine listed "Look What You Made Me Do" as one of the 100 singles that defined the 2010s decade; Sal Cinquemani described it as Swift's first "bona fide misstep" but also a bold and authentic artistic work.
+In 2023, Zoya Raza-Sheikh of The Independent opined that the single portrayed Swift as a "beleaguered" pop star.

 Commercial performance

-Considered as Swift's comeback after a one-year public hiatus, bolstered by its accompanying music video, the song broke records on several platforms, and became one of Swift's biggest hits.
-In the United States, "Look What You Made Me Do" debuted at number 77 on the Billboard Hot 100, powered by its first three days of airplay.
-It also sold slightly under 200,000 digital copies within its first day of sales in the country, where it became the fastest selling download since Ed Sheeran's "Shape of You".
-One week later, the song ascended from number 77 to number one on the Hot 100 after its first full week of tracking, becoming the fifth-largest rise to the top position and Swift's fifth number-one single in the United States.
+"Look What You Made Me Do" broke several streaming records upon release.
+In the United States, "Look What You Made Me Do" debuted at number 77 on the Billboard Hot 100, with that week's chart capturing its first three days of airplay.
+It also sold slightly under 200,000 digital copies within its first day of sales in the country, where it became the fastest-selling download since Ed Sheeran's "Shape of You".
+One week later, the song ascended from number 77 to number one on the Hot 100 after its first full week of tracking, becoming the fifth-largest rise to the top position and Swift's fifth number-one single in the United States, as well as her biggest-jump single chart, surpassing "We Are Never Ever Getting Back Together" (2012), which debuted at number 72 and topped the American charts one week later.
 Ending the record-tying 16-week reign of Luis Fonsi's "Despacito", "Look What You Made Me Do" became one of the most dominant number-one hits of all time, leading ahead of "Despacito" with more than double the Hot 100 points.

 The song also topped the nation's Streaming Songs chart with 84.4 million streams, becoming its most streamed song within a week by a female artist at the time and second overall behind the 103 million that Baauer's "Harlem Shake" gained in 2013.
 The track also had more weekly streams in the US than any other song in 2017.
 The song stayed atop the charts for three consecutive weeks, tying with American rapper Cardi B's "Bodak Yellow" as the longest-running female at the number one spot on the charts in 2017.